EternityPeng/eternitypeng.github.io/_pages/about.md

 ### [The Analyzer of The Nine Chapters on the Mathematical Art (Leader)](https://github.com/EternityPeng/The-Nine-Chapters-Analyzer)
 *02.2024 - 06.2024*
-- Compiled and calculated the results of nine chapters of arithmetic expressions in **Classical Chinese** entered by users.
-- Reconstructed and optimized the analysis structure of the lexer and parser, utilizing a **nested set structure** for semantic analysis.
-This resulted in nearly **70% improvement** in compilation speed.
+- Reconstructed and optimized the analysis structure of the lexer and parser, utilizing a **nested set structure** to enhance the semantic analysis phase, particularly the parse tree with **type checking**, enabling the computation of **inverse function** equations and solving complex **multi-query function** problems.
+This optimization accelerated the **dimensionless and dimensional** analysis as well as the differentiation and conversion between different **basic types, constructed types and other types**, resulting in a nearly **70%** improvement in compilation speed.

-- Enhanced lookup speed using a **disjoint set (union-find)** structure, supporting **Classical Chinese numerals** conversion to Arabic numerals.
+- Utilized a **disjoint set (union-find)** structure to enhance the lookup speed of the lexeme table and parse table.
+Additionally, adjusted the **regular expression** matching mechanism to accommodate Classical Chinese characteristics, enabling support for converting Classical Chinese numerals, including **fractions**, to Arabic numerals within a **billion** range, covering **11** types of units across **97** different measurement units.

 ### A Self-aware Computing Model for Autonomous Driving (Ongoing Publication EAAI)
 *03.2024 - Present*
 - Collaborated with [Assoc.
-Dean Ricky Hou(Referee)](https://staff.uic.edu.cn/rickyhou/en) to clean datasets and map historical routes using **QGIS**.
+Dean Ricky Hou](https://staff.uic.edu.cn/rickyhou/en) to clean datasets and map historical routes using **QGIS**.
 - Applied clustering methods to identify anomalous driving behaviors.

 ---